Understanding type 1 vs type 2 diabetes

 Type 2 diabetes icons Type 2 diabetes icons

-We will have additional modules that explain blood sugar levels and hyperglycaemia and hypoglycaemia in more detail.
+We have additional modules that explain blood sugar levels and hyperglycemia and hypoglycemia in more detail.

 Other forms of diabetes